Max Velocity (Top Speed) in a Short Sprint

 Deceleration

 For races of 100 meters and greater there will be a period of deceleration.
-The objective is to skillfully minimize this portion.
+The objective is to skillfully minimize this portion with appropriate timing, rhythm, and ideally, a skillful lean at the end.

 In Conclusion